"I just want my glitter to stay organized, is that so much to ask?"

 I do the grand majority of everything here.
-I answer the emails, contact artists, draw the patterns, stitch the patterns, order supplies, provide customer service, design the website, manage the facebook group, take photographs, edit photographs, write descriptions, handle shipping, and throw glitter.
+I answer the emails, contact artists, draw the patterns, stitch the patterns, compile PDFs, order supplies, provide customer service, research the industry, balance Excel sheets, design the website, manage the facebook groups, take photographs, edit photographs, write descriptions, handle shipping, and throw glitter.

 I started cross-stitching in 5th grade, beading in 9th, and making clothing after college.
 I've always had my sewing box with me in every class I attended, working on whatever project I had in my hands during lectures.
 You could say I'm doing exactly what I've always wanted to be doing.

 Creating cross-stitch patterns was a natural progression for me.
 It started out as just doing small edits to patterns I had.
 You know, wanting to change the color of something, or just slightly adjusting a line to be more symmetrical.
 My mom picked up HobbyWare's Pattern Maker program in 2005 for me when we moved to Arizona as a sort of novelty.
 It would let us turn photographs into patterns!
 Little did either of us realize the full suite of complex tools it had inside.
 By 2015 I stumbled into Hannah Alexander's artwork and wanted to stitch them the designs for myself, and now here we are: with all of you stitching them and me living vicariously!